carpentries-incubator/twitter-with-twarc/index.md

 of publicly available content shared on the web and social media.

-### This lesson is being prepared for UCSB Carpentries
+### This lesson was prepared for [UCSB Carpentries](https://ucsbcarpentry.github.io)
-After an initial run-through, we will submit this lesson to the Carpentries Incubator.
 We Carpentry practice what we Carpentry preach.
 Feel free to jump in.

+This workshop was first presented in June of 2022 online and in-person at UCSB.

 <!-- this is an html comment -->